 Cannabis laws have proven to be complicated even to most experienced company owners.
 If the initial review of the legal data becomes too overwhelming, it may be wise to inquire with an experienced and knowledgeable lawyer.

-For example, CBD products derived from cannabis is treated differently to the CBD products derived from hemp.
-On December 20, 2018, the federal government passed the Hemp Farming Act of 2018, which means that hemp-derived CBD is no longer categorized as a Schedule I drug in the United States, instead of being treated as an ordinary agricultural commodity.
+For example, CBD products derived from cannabis are treated differently than CBD products derived from hemp.
+On December 20, 2018, the federal government passed the Hemp Farming Act of 2018, which means that hemp-derived CBD is no longer categorized as a Schedule I drug in the United States, instead being treated as an ordinary agricultural commodity.
 This means that hemp-derived CBD goods can be marketed and traded in the non-regulated market such as pharmacies and retail shops, whereas cannabis-derived CBD products remain part of the regulated market.
 As such, it can only be sold in state lines and via licensed cannabis dispensaries.
 That being said, you still need a valid license to grow and manufacture hemp, but the license and the procedure to get the license, are different.

 2. Know Your Target Audience

-The CBD industry is about to grow big, which means there’s going to be a lot of CBD brands, a lot of ideas, and a lot of competition in the industry.
+The CBD industry is about to grow big, which means there are going to be a lot of CBD brands, a lot of ideas, and a lot of competition in the industry.
 One of the most efficient ways of achieving success for your brand or product is to clearly determine your audience.

 Which gender are you targeting?
 What is the age group of your targeted audience?
 What is their budget to spend on CBD products?
 What is the location?
 Why might your product be helpful to them?
 What might be the reason they choose your CBD product over the products offered by your competitors?